 After the Second World War, Hull’s fishing industry also began to decline.
 After a slow start, Hull began to get back on its feet in the 1950s and 1960s.
 Approval was given in 1959 to build a new suspension bridge across the River Humber, work started in the 1970s, and the Humber Bridge was formally opened by Queen Elizabeth II in 1981.
 This complemented the Queen Elizabeth Dock, which opened in 1969, extending the existing port and helping the city to handle container ships.
 The Port of Hull continues to buzz today, with some of the largest super ferries in the world operating from Hull.

 In 2001 an aquarium, The Deep, opened in Hull – the world’s only submarium.
 The beginning of the 21st century saw several other parts of Hull regenerated, too.
 The St Stephen’s Shopping Centre opened in 2007, as well as developments such as the Humber Quays business district and C4DI, a centre for digital innovation in the north.

 The arts and cultural sector is now going from strength to strength in the city, with events such as the Freedom Festival thrilling audiences each year with an incredible programme of theatre, music, comedy and poetry.
-The Ferens Art Gallery is the region’s leading visual art space, and will reopen after refurbishment in January 2017, before hosting the Turner Prize later in the year.
-A new contemporary art space, Humber Street Gallery, opens its doors for the first time in January 2017.
-Hull Truck Theatre presents new productions and touring work from around the country, and Hull New Theatre is currently undergoing a massive transformation, ready to showcase more world-class performances later in 2017.
+Hosts of 2017’s Turner Prize, The Ferens Art Gallery is the region’s leading visual art space.
+A new contemporary art space, Humber Street Gallery, opened its doors in 2017 to critical acclaim.
+Hull Truck Theatre presents new productions and touring work from around the country, and Hull New Theatre has recently undergone a massive transformation, promising more world-class performances in 2018 and beyond.

-We’re proud of Hull’s history, but can’t wait to see where the city goes next.
-2017 is just the start of the journey.
+We’re proud of Hull’s history and its triumphant UK City of Culture year.
+We can’t wait to see where the city goes next, 2017 was just the start of the journey.
 Want to come along for the ride?